denistsoi/franklinchen.github.io/content/post/2012-08-21-returning-to-chess.markdown

 We actually won the Pittsburgh Chess League in the 2006-2007 season, and I won the second board prize:

-{% img /images/pittsburgh-chess-league-2006-champion-rockys-rooks.jpg Pittsburgh Chess League 2006-2007 champion: Rocky's Rooks %}
+{{< figure src="/images/pittsburgh-chess-league-2006-champion-rockys-rooks.jpg" title="Pittsburgh Chess League 2006-2007 champion: Rocky's Rooks" >}}

-{% img /images/pittsburgh-chess-league-2006-second-board.jpg Franklin with Pittsburgh Chess League 2006-2007 second board trophy %}
+{{< figure src="/images/pittsburgh-chess-league-2006-second-board.jpg" title="Franklin with Pittsburgh Chess League 2006-2007 second board trophy" >}}

 Those were the days when I was very competitive.